alces-software/adminware/README.md

 make setup
 ```

+# Commands' Structure
+The command line interface of Adminware is laid out as follows:

+exit - exits the CLI.

+help - displays help for the current level of commands.

+run - command group used for running tools - works in parallel across nodes.
+ - run tool NODE(S) [NAMESPACE(S)] TOOL [ARGUMENTS]
+    - Runs tool TOOL on NODE(S).
+    - A tool's namespaces must be specified before its name.
+    - If a tool is selected for a single node it will be automatically ran
+      in interactive mode.
+    - Optionally, arguments can be provided.
+ - run family NODE(S) TOOL-FAMILY
+    - Runs family TOOL-FAMILY on NODE(S).

+view - inspect execution history, statuses, groups, and tools.
+ - view groups
+    - Lists every group set-up in the system's genders file
+ - view group GROUP
+    - Lists all the nodes in group GROUP
+ - view tool [NAMESPACE(S)] [TOOL]
+    - Shows info about the tool at NAMESPACE(S)/TOOL
+    - Displays the tool's name, description, command, families, whether it must
+      be ran interactively and the contents of its working directory
+    - If no tool is given, the command's help display it lists the availible tools
+      and sub-namespaces the given namespace(s).
+    - If NAMESPACE(S) is not given, it lists at the highest level 'tools' directory.
+ - view family [FAMILY]
+    - Displays the members of the tool family FAMILY, as well as their order of
+      execution
+    - If FAMILY is not given, it lists all the system's tool families.
+ - view result JOB-ID
+    - Shows the result (exit code, stdout, stderr) of an instance of a single
+      tool running on a single node.
+ - view node-status NODE
+    - Shows the last execution of each tool on NODE.
+    - Includes the date, exit code, job ID, arguments used and the total number
+      of times ran.
+ - view tool-status TOOL
+    - Shows the last execution of TOOL on each node TOOL has been run on.
+    - Includes the date, exit code, job ID, arguments used and the total number
+      of times ran.
+ - view node-history NODE
+    - Shows all past executions of all tools on the given node.
+    - Displays the tool, the job ID, exit code, arguments and date.
+ - view tool-history TOOL
+    - Shows all past executions of the given tool across all nodes.
+    - Displays the tool, the job ID, exit code, arguments and date.

 # Error Codes

 The exit code for the remote command is saved within the database.
 The meaning